-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

-Factual Reporting: MIXED World Press Freedom Rank: USA 45/180
+Factual Reporting: MIXED

 Funded by / Ownership

-Accuracy in Academia is a non-profit that is funded through donations.
+Accuracy in Academia is a nonprofit that is funded through donations.

 Analysis / Bias

 In review, as stated above, the primary aim of this website is to promote conservatism on college campuses.
-There is moderate use of loaded language in headlines such as this: Pistol Packin’ Teachers?
-Although this article has a moderately sensational headline, it is sourced to the Left-Center Washington Post.
+There is the moderate use of loaded language in headlines like this: Pistol Packin’ Teachers?
+Although this article has a moderately sensational headline, it is sourced from the Left-Center Washington Post.
 Most articles are properly sourced and factual.

 Editorially, most stories favor a conservative perspective, such as this LGBTQ-themed books among books removed from Florida school libraries.
 Generally, all stories favor the right and advocate for conservatism and sometimes do not align with the consensus of science.